BABCP offers accreditation for Cognitive Behavioural Psychotherapists, Supervisors, Trainers and Psychological

 - Declaration for submission of full accreditation within 18 months – (and other declarations as itemised on the Level 2 provisional accreditation application form.)

-Once provisional accreditation has been awarded via this route, successful applicants will have a period of 12 to 18 months to submit for full accreditation in line with declaration signed.
+Once provisional accreditation has been awarded via this route, successful applicants will have a period of 12 to 18 months to submit for full accreditation in line with the declaration signed.

 EXTENDED PRACTITIONER ACCREDITATION